sheetal-devop/flightgear-control/doc/OPERATION.md

 ##### Aircraft #####
 Aircraft flight and runway operations:
 * org.jason.fgcontrol.aircraft.f15c.app.WaypointFlight
+    Fly an F-15C through a set of waypoints.
 * org.jason.fgcontrol.aircraft.f15c.app.RunwayBurnout
+    Fuel up an F-15C on a runway, start the engine, apply the parking brake, await exhaustion of fuel.
 * org.jason.fgcontrol.aircraft.c172p.app.WaypointFlight
+    Fly an Cessna 172P through a set of waypoints.
 * org.jason.fgcontrol.aircraft.c172p.app.RunwayBurnout
+    Fuel up an Cessna 172P on a runway, start the engine, apply the parking brake, await exhaustion of fuel.
+* org.jason.fgcontrol.aircraft.f35b2.app.SustainedFlight
+    Fly an F-35-B 2 on a specified bearing.
 The `*Flight` driver programs will terminate the simulator instance once its flight plan finishes execution.

 -----